Microsoft AD FS SAML2 SSO

 Introduction

 The Microsoft AD FS (Active Directory Federation Services) is an Identity Provider (IdP) developed by Microsoft to provide a Windows based self-hosted (on premise) version.
-You can connect an enterprise application over SAML2 to AD FS and manager, who can log in to view Single Sign On in the connected application.
+You can connect an enterprise application over SAML2 to AD FS and manage, who can log in to view Single Sign On in the connected application.
 Define which user attributes you want to synchronize between AD FS and the connected application.
 Flexopus supports a Microsoft AD FS integration via SAML for Single Sign On.

 SAML2 Instruction Manual